aleksei-g/37_transcendence_1/README.md

  * added view to display information about the user
  * set up error logging in [Sentry](https://sentry.io/)
  * for configuration management used [django-configurations](https://github.com/jazzband/django-configurations)
+ * deployment of the project on the production server using fabric script

 # Local installing
 1. Create a directory and go to it.
 Clone project into this folder: